Setting a New Year's resolution with your child

 Looking forward to 2024, many of us will be starting the New Year with a set of New Year's resolutions, challenges to ourselves to make the year both more prosperous and meaningful.

 Creating New Year's resolutions can be a fun family activity with many benefits, but when creating goals, it's important to be realistic and choose resolutions that you'll be able to keep.

 Here are some tips for setting a New Year's resolution with your child:

-And if your child sees you working hard to keep to your resolution this will inspire them to follow your example and do the same.
+And if your child sees you working hard to keep to your resolution, this will inspire them to follow your example and do the same!

-- Let them take the lead
+- Let your children take the lead